Tpande123/FDI-Case-Study-using-Tableau/README.md

 4.)
 Moving to sheet and story creation to visualize creation

 5.)
-Answering the following questions? -
+Answering the following questions using Tableau? -

     A. What are the top 10 sectors having highest value for FDI?